justincoding618/fbsplayoffreform/README.md

 An interactive web application exploring alternative playoff formats for Division I FBS football.

 ## Features

 - 32-team bracket with regional pods
 - Automatic bids for all Division I FBS conferences
 - Committee-simulated at-large selection
 - Historical season analysis

 ## Tech Stack

 - HTML5, CSS3, JavaScript
 - Deployed on GitHub Pages

 ## Live Demo

 I am still working out the issues regarding the corresponding pages.
-I will have it here when it is finished.
+I will have the main link here when the entire website is ready.